A unique glimpse into the history of Winnipeg

-On display, we boast all of the following vehicles in excellent condition; 1882 Ronald Steamer, 1928 LaFrance, 1930 LaFrance, 1937 Diamond T hose wagon, 1958 Mack and a 1966 Mack.
-Both LaFrance vehicles are a Canadian built “Foamite-LaFrance”, and all were expressly built for the City of Winnipeg.
+On display, we boast all of the following vehicles in excellent condition: 1882 Ronald Steamer; 1928 LaFrance; 1930 LaFrance; 1937 Diamond T Hose Wagon; 1958 Mack; and, a 1966 Mack.
+Both LaFrance vehicles are Canadian built “Foamite-LaFrance”, and all were expressly built for the City of Winnipeg.

-Some of our most prized artifacts are items belonging to Chief “Fighting Billy Code”, consisting of his speaking trumpet, diary, Bible, and numerous articles from his exciting career.
+Some of our most prized artifacts are items belonging to Chief “Fighting Billy Code”, consisting of his personal writing desk, speaking trumpet, diary, Bible, and numerous articles from his exciting career.